A Quantum Theory with Non-Collapsing Measurements: Quantum information with passive measurements

-\emph{Quantum information in pQT -- }The no-cloning theorem \citep{wootters_single_1982,dieks_communication_1982} states the impossibility to \textit{dynamically} produce copies of unknown quantum states, i.e. through the application of unitary gates.
-This form of the theorem also holds in pQT but an alternative cloning procedure exists which requires a single system only.
+The no-cloning theorem \cite{wootters_single_1982,dieks_communication_1982} states that it is impossible to \textit{dynamically} generate copies of an unknown quantum state, i.e.\ through the application of unitary gates.
+This result also holds in pQT since no quantum measurements are required to derive it.
+However, an alternative cloning procedure exists which requires a single system only.
 Once the state of a p-system has been revealed by single-copy state-reconstruction, another system can be prepared in the observed p-state.
-In quantum theory, such a measurement-based copying procedure would require an ensemble of identically prepared systems.
+In quantum theory, such a measurement-based copying procedure would require an \emph{ensemble} of identically prepared systems.